D-E-E-N-A-G-I-T/D-E-E-N-A-G-I-T/README.md

 - 👋 Hi, I’m #DHEENA
-- 👀 I’m interested in Android Platform
+- 👀 I’m interested in Web Deisgning
-- 🌱 I’m currently learning Android App Development
+- 🌱 I’m currently learning UI Development
-- 💞️ I’m looking to collaborate on Android Community
+- 💞️ I’m looking to collaborate on Web Community
 - 📫 How to reach me ~to_deena@outlook.com

 <!---